Amaia (singer): 2018–2020: Pero No Pasa Nada

 The singer parallelly participated in the third season of Spanish Netflix series Paquita Salas covering the jota "Tan Pequeñica Y Sincera" by Marisol, which premiered on Spotify on September 19.
-She also sang the closure song for the thriller film Legado en los Hueso, "Luz y Sombra".
+She also sang the closure song for the thriller film Legado en los huesos, "Luz y Sombra".
 In January 2020, Amaia took part in a tribute to Marisol at the 34th Goya Awards, performing "Canción de Marisol" to critical acclaim.
 She later took part on the soundtrack of the television series Veneno, where she covered "Pongamos Que Hablo de Madrid" as well as "The House of the Rising Sun".
 In August 2020, two self-written songs "Cosas Interesantes Para Decir" and "La Victoria" were released online as promotional singles recorded in a lo-fi studio in Barcelona to close this musical era.

 On 1 May 2020 Amazon Prime Video premiered Una Vuelta Al Sol, a documentary film that shows the making of the album as well as a brief look into the tour.
 The documentary was nominated for Best Long Form Music Video at the 2020 Latin Grammy Awards.

-2021–present: Cuando No Sé Quién Soy
+2021–2023: Cuando No Sé Quién Soy

 In October 2020, Amaia collaborated with Alizzz on his song "El Encuentro", which met great commercial success and won the Premio MIN for Best Urban Recording.
 Alizzz would serve as the key producer for the singer's upcoming studio album Cuando No Sé Quién Soy, whose lead single "Yo Invito" was released a year later to critical and popular acclaim.
 Amaia was later featured on the respective projects of Los Hermanos Hubero and Mikel Erentxun.
 In November 2021, "Quiero Pero No" featuring vocals by Spanish singer Rojuu, was released as the album's second single.
 "Yamaguchi", a folk song about childhood and growing up that references the Pamplona park and the Japanese city of the same name, was released in January 2022 as its third single.
-The single later released "Bienvenidos al Show" two months later to general acclaim.
+The singer released "Bienvenidos al Show" two months later to general acclaim.
 "La Canción Que No Quiero Cantarte", featuring longtime friend and singer Aitana, was released on 10 May.
 The singer's second studio album was released on 13 May and debuted at number two on the Spanish Albums Chart.
-On January 3, 2022, Amaia released the single "Yamaguchi".
+On 3 January 2022 Amaia released the single "Yamaguchi".
 She chose her birthday to pay tribute to her favorite place, Yamaguchi Park, in her hometown of Pamplona, in the form of a modern jota mixing melodic pop.

+2024–present: acting debut and Si Abro los Ojos No Es Real

+In 2023, Amaia debuted as an actress with a role in the drama television series La Mesías.
+She earned a nomination for Best Supporting Actress in a TV Series for the 11th Feroz Awards.